vegaf1/xplane-acasx/README.md

 Objectives

-Requirements
-- Obtain a copy of the ACAS sxU algorithm to test the logic on the xplane flight simulator
-- Ubuntu 18.04, ROS Melodic
-- XPlane11 Flight Simulator
-- XPlane- Connect Plugin https://github.com/nasa/XPlaneConnect (follow instructions on the link to have the plugin show on the XPlane11 window)

 This repository contains packages developed for XPlane11 ACAS SxU simulation, developed during  summer'20 as part of the RISS program at CMU Air Lab.

 ## Getting Started